🕒 What is the best time to buy Bitcoin in the UK in 2022

 What impacts the best time to buy BTC?

 Markets are irrational.
-Price swings may occur for no tangible reason and change market sentiment and outlook from bullish to bearish within a short time.
-Then almost everyone will literally be burning their money by selling at a low price.
+Price swings may occur for no tangible reason and change the market sentiment and outlook from bullish to bearish quickly.
+Then, almost everyone will literally be burning their money by selling at a low price.

 That is when being a disciplined investor becomes your greatest asset.

-Using the “buy low, sell high” principle mentioned earlier, it is easy to see that the best time to buy BTC is when the market is bearish and coins are available at discounted prices.
-A good example was the crypto bear market that pushed BTC near $3200 and the 2020 March crash that saw BTC slump to a little above $4000.
+Using the “buy low, sell high” principle mentioned earlier, it is easy to see that the best time to buy BTC is when the market is bearish, and coins are available at discounted prices.
+A good example was the crypto bear market that pushed BTC near $3200 and the 2020 March crash that saw BTC slump slightly above $4,000.

 While one cannot accurately predict when or whether we’ll see another Bitcoin black-swan event, keeping cash handy to invest at such times could be the best bitcoin purchase you’ve ever made.